gdmoney/product-availability-checker/README.md

 - add price - **DONE**
 - run it with GitHub Actions - **DONE**
 - add URL links in the text file
+- insert info in the email body (instead of the attachment)
 - use AWS SNS, SQS, or SES to send email instead of YagMail - **DONE** - using SES
 - containerize it
 - run new code in Lambda - **DONE**